Bastiantkt/VFIO-GPU-Passthrough-Muxless/README.md

 9. run Looking Glass Client on your Host with looking-glass-client -F for fullscreen

-10. go to ms-settings: and set your Desktop only on the second Display .
+10. go to ms-settings:display and set your Desktop only on the second Display .

 11. Normally now you got the 3D Acceleration of your GPU Passthrough